miscalculation/maheen-website/content/pages/info.md

       city's vibrant culture.
 I'm a coffee enthusiast and frequently visit the Detroit Institute of Arts to appreciate its diverse collections.
 In my spare time, I continue to pursue my passion for coding, constantly seeking to expand my skills and knowledge.
+Contact me for more information.
   - type: DividerSection
     styles:
       self: